espressif/esp-idf/docs/en/api-reference/peripherals/mcpwm.rst

 - **Dead Time**: This submodule is used to insert extra delay to the existing PWM edges generated in the previous steps.
 - **Carrier Modulation**: The carrier submodule can modulate a high-frequency carrier signal into PWM waveforms by the generator and dead time submodules.
 This capability is mandatory for controlling the power-switching elements.
 - **Brake**: MCPWM operator can set how to brake the generators when a particular fault is detected.
 We can shut down the PWM output immediately or regulate the PWM output cycle by cycle, depending on how critical the fault is.
 - **MCPWM Capture**: This is a standalone submodule that can work even without the above MCPWM operators.
 The capture consists one dedicated timer and several independent channels, with each channel connected to the GPIO.
-A pulse on the GPIO will trigger the capture timer to store the time-base count value and then notify you by an interrupt.
+A pulse on the GPIO triggers the capture timer to store the time-base count value and then notify you by an interrupt.
 Using this feature, we can measure a pulse width precisely.
-What's more, the capture timer can also be synchronized by the MCPWM Sync submodule.
+What is more, the capture timer can also be synchronized by the MCPWM Sync submodule.

 Functional Overview
 -------------------